bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Short tandem repeat (STR) expansions are associated with over 50 monogenic diseases [[Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)] as well as common diseases such as autism [[Trost 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9348607/)] [[Mitra 2021](https://www.nature.com/articles/s41586-020-03078-7)].
 Improvements in STR genotyping tools like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) and [GangSTR](https://github.com/gymreklab/GangSTR) have generated new interest in studying STRs using short read sequencing data.

-One persistant challenge has been a scarcity of publicly available high-quality truth data (ie. samples with known STR expansions) that can be used for:
+One persistant challenge is the scarcity of publicly available high-quality truth data (ie. samples with known STR expansions) that can be used for:
 1. comparing STR genotyping tools
 2. evaluatating how a given tool's performance varies across different loci
 3. developing additional tools such as genotype quality filters

-Here, I describe a new genome-wide STR truth set based on the Synthetic Diploid Bechmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
+Here, I share a new genome-wide STR truth set based on the Synthetic Diploid Bechmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
 It contains accurate genotypes for 145k STR variants in a single human sample (CHM1-CHM13).
 The PCR-free genome sequencing data for this sample can be downloaded from the [Short Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=ERR1341796&display=data-access).

-I use the truth set to compare tools and to explore interesting questions about STRs in general, such as:
+I use the truth set to compare tools as well as to explore questions about STRs in general, such as:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?
-- how well do the existing catalogs of STR loci capture these variants?
+- how well do widely-used catalogs of STR loci capture these variants?
-- how many STR variants are novel relative to the hg38 reference (ie. have a motif or repeat locus not present in the reference genome)?
+- how many STR variants are novel (ie. have a motif or repeat locus not present in the hg38 reference genome)?

 *NOTE*: STRs are traditionally defined as repeating motifs that are between 1 to 6bp long.
-For this truth set I exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp and leave it to users to decide whether to include these in their analyses.
+For this truth set I exclude 1bp (homopolymer) repeats since they are uniquely error-prone, but include motifs longer than 6bp so that users can decide whether to include these in their analyses.

 ---

 ### Defining the STR truth set

 To generate an STR truth set, I started with the Synthetic Diploid Benchmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
-This unique dataset uses haploid PacBio assemblies to identify all variants in the CHM1-CHM13 synthetic diploid sample.
+This unique dataset used haploid PacBio assemblies to identify all variants in the CHM1-CHM13 synthetic diploid sample.
 Because these variants are based on alignments of haploid assemblies (rather than individual reads) to the reference genome, the SynDip variants are more reliable than those produced by short-read or even ordinary long-read pipelines.

 Of the 4.1 million high-confidence variants in the [SynDip VCF](https://github.com/lh3/CHM-eval), 259k (6.3%) are insertions and 249k (6.1%) are deletions.
-To create the STR truth set, I filter these insertions and deletions to the subset that represent STR expansions or contractions:
+To create the STR truth set, I filtered these insertions and deletions to the subset that represent STR expansions or contractions:

 <table>
    <tr>